FlorentMetz/FlorentMetz.github.io/_posts/2015-08-01-logging-deployments-with-codebase.markdown

 title:  "How to log your deployments with codebase"
 date:   2015-08-01 15:30:00
 categories: capifony codebase
+excerpt: I use [codebase](https://www.codebasehq.com/) at work for hosting our projects using git.
+I discovered recently that I could also log every deployment I make with capifony on either our staging or production environment (or both).
 ---

-I use [codebase] at work for hosting our projects using git.
-I discovered recently that I could also log every deployment I make with capifony on either our staging or production environment (or both).

 It is quite straightforward to setup, and codebase explain every step to follow in their "Show Setup Instructions":